IN THIS ARTICLE

 Kidney stones are more frequent in people with gout.

 Uric acid crystals can form outside joints.
-Collections of these crystals, known as tophi, can be found in the earlobe, elbow, and Achilles tendon (back of the ankle), or in other tissues.
-Typically, these tophi are not painful but can be a valuable clue for the diagnosis as the crystals that form them can be removed with a small needle for microscopic examination.
-Microscopic evaluation of a tophus reveals a nest-like accumulation of uric acid crystals embedded with white blood cells of inflammation.
+Collections of these crystals, complications known as tophi, can occur in the earlobe, elbow, and Achilles tendon (back of the ankle), or in other tissues.
+Typically, these tophi are not painful.
+However, tophi can be a valuable clue for the diagnosis as the crystals that form them can be removed with a small needle for diagnosis by microscopic examination.
+Microscopic evaluation of a tophus reveals uric acid crystals.

 Must Read Articles Related to Gout

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about Gout:

 Gout - Experience

 How did you change your diet upon your diagnosis of gout?

 For gout, what were the symptoms and signs you experienced?